mammasmias/IterativeRotationsAssignments/docs/intro.rst

 :math:`{\bf t}`, (ii) invariant under permutation :math:`P_B`, and (iii) returns value 0 when :math:`{\bf R}` and :math:`{\bf t}` are such that Eq. :ref:`(2) <eq-pb3>` is satisfied, i.e. when the best match is found.

-The function :math:`D` in Eq. :ref:`(3) <eq-argmin>` is computed by CShDA.
+The IRA algorithm solves the Eq. :ref:`(3) <eq-argmin>` by parsing the space of rigid transformations associated to the atomic structure, computing :math:`D()` for each candidate, and returning the single transformation that minimizes it.

-The IRA algorithm specifies a way to parse the space of rigid transformations associated to the atomic structure, computes CShDA on the way, and returns the single transformation that minimizes it.
+In presence of distortions, it calls the SVD-based algorithm to further minimize the rotations.
-In presence of distortions, it calls the SVD-based algorithm to further minimize the rotations, given permutation computed by CShDA.
+The function :math:`D()` in Eq. :ref:`(3) <eq-argmin>` is computed by CShDA.

 When :math:`A` and :math:`B` are congruent, IRA is guaranteed to return the optimal solution, independently of the initial orientation and permutation of the structures, which is not entirely